tomekwojcik/flask-htauth/docs/index.rst

     def app_secret():
         return 'Hello, ' + g.htauth_user + '!'

-If the request is missing ``Authorization`` header or auth data is invalid the ``authenticated`` decorator will return rresponse that will force the user agent to request authentication data from the user.
+If the request is missing ``Authorization`` header or auth data is invalid the ``authenticated`` decorator will return response that will force the user agent to request authentication data from the user.

 Features
 --------